PratikBhangale/LLM-Chatbot-Using-React/README.md

 This project is a chatbot application built with React and Vite, utilizing the OpenAI API for generating responses.
 It features a user-friendly interface for interacting with the chatbot and managing API keys.

+The website is live at https://pratikbhangale.github.io/LLM-Chatbot-Using-React/ .

+Click on Settings, enter OpenAI API key, and enjoy the webapp.

 ## Features

 - **Real-time Chat**: Communicate with the AI in real-time.